-Lowering a section of tie-in pipe (L) Gauge Plate after pigging (C)

-    Positioning Tie-in pipe 23' deep shoring (R)
+Lowering a section of tie-in pipe (L) Gauge Plate after pigging (C) Positioning Tie-in pipe 23' deep shoring (R)

 Projects like this one are complex.
-They require dilligence on the part

-    of all parties to carry out safely and to achieve high quality results.

-    The work, once completed must last for decades and every detail of the

-    job is important.
-We thank our crews, subcontractors, foremen, and our

-    customer for working as a team to make projects like this one a success.

-    Midwestern Contractors delivers pipeline construction and maintenance

-    services throughout the Midwest including Michigan, Ohio, Indiana,

-    Illinois, Pennsyvania, Wisconsin, Minnesota, Iowa, Nebraska, Kansas and

-    Missouri.

-    After completing the tie ins the project continued with the removal of

-    the deep shoring systems, sand padding the pipe, backfill with flowable

-    fill material and restoration work.
-All the while traffic control was

-    still in place and surface water was managed and routed to filter bags

-    before discharge back to ground water.
-One other aspect of the project

-    was the removal of the old pipe which was originally placed at a depth

-    of cover of 50 inches.
-The sections that could not be removed were

-    plated, grouted and abandoned in place.
-The following photos tell the

-    story and show some of the steps required to complete a project like

-    this one.
+They require diligence on the part of all parties to carry out safely and to achieve high quality results.
+The work, once completed must last for decades and every detail of the job is important.
+We thank our crews, subcontractors, foremen, and our customer for working as a team to make projects like this one a success.
+Midwestern Contractors delivers pipeline construction and maintenance services throughout the Midwest including Michigan, Ohio, Indiana, Illinois, Pennslyvania, Wisconsin, Minnesota, Iowa, Nebraska, Kansas and Missouri.

+After completing the tie-in the project continued with the removal of the deep shoring systems, sand padding around the pipe, then backfill with flowable fill material and restoration work.
+All the while traffic control was still in place and surface water was managed and routed to filter bags before discharge back to ground water.
+One other aspect of the project was the removal of the old pipe which was originally placed at a depth of cover of 50 inches.
+The sections that could not be removed were plated, grouted and abandoned in place.
+The following photos tell the story and show some of the steps required to complete a project like this one.

 1. Plating pipe.
-2. Crossing a gas line (Note: Well point dewatering in
+2. Crossing a gas line (Note: Well point dewatering in place).

-    place).
 3. Removing old pipe.

 1. Flowable Fill in open cut section.
 2. Water filtration.
 3. Flowable fill in tie in area.